sourcegraph/handbook/content/engineering/search/iteration_log.md

     - Build a prototype for search contexts following Figma desigsn for @quinnkeast, and iterate as needed until Quinn is able to complete his testing.
 - **Work log:**
     - 2020-11-23: Newly added goal.
+    - 2020-11-30: Completed prototype for search contexts, and iterated on it together with Quinn several times.
+Quinn has conducted some hallway testing, and will continue to do so.
+We were able to identify limitations in the design, and came up with solutions for those.
+We also have a WIP gist outlining the process of functional prototyping and its benefits.

 ## 2020-11-02 to 2020-11-13